-A single TPS can be installed at the perimeter of your network, at the network core, on your intranet, or in all three locations.
+A single TPS can be installed at the perimeter of your network, at the network core, or on your intranet.
 The following diagram shows an example of a corporate network with the TPS deployed to a variety of locations.

 Figure 1.
 TPS deployment example